COIN Investors Have Opportunity to Lead Coinbase Global, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-17, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Coinbase Global, Inc. ("Coinbase" or the "Company") (NASDAQ: COIN).
+LOS ANGELES, Oct.
+23, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Coinbase Global, Inc. ("Coinbase" or the "Company") (NASDAQ: COIN).

 Class Period: April 14, 2021 – July 25, 2024